African Scholars Opportunities

-- Register for the African Scholars database for matchmaking, mentoring opportunities, MicroMasters scholarships and to be added to the DigiFI mailing list.
+- Remember to register for the African Scholars database for matchmaking, MicroMasters scholarships and to be added to the DigiFI mailing list.

-Targeted mentorship will be provided to African Scholars who receive funds from the Initiative.
+- Targeted mentorship will be provided to African Scholars who receive funds from the Initiative.
 Mentors will advise the Scholar throughout the project.
-Mentors can include any J-PAL affiliate or the Senior Research Advisor at J-PAL Africa.
-African Scholars may either identify an eligible mentor before submitting a proposal or will be linked through the Initiative after their proposal has been selected.
+Mentors can include any J-PAL affiliate or the Research Advisor at J-PAL Africa.
+African Scholars may either identify an eligible mentor before submitting a proposal or will be linked through the Initiative after their proposal has been selected by the DigiFI board.

-The publication track record of African Scholars will be considered during the grant-making process.
-Selection will also include how well the mentor/mentee know each other (i.e. past research experience and length of existing relationship), as well as the amount of time the mentee has committed to the project.
+The publication track record of the African Scholar will be considered during the grant-making process.
+Selection will also include how well the mentor and mentee know each other (i.e. past research experience and length of existing relationship), as well as the amount of time the mentee has committed to the project.